Etiquette Chics: Park, outdoor etiquette during pandemic

 Announce “passing on the left” when you find yourself at a quicker pace than those in front of you and you are needing to pass by them.

-For those biking, yield to pedestrians who are walking or running.
+For those biking, yield to pedestrians that are walking or running.
 Keep a safe travel speed for those you encounter at the park.

 Limit two people side-by-side at a time and keep close to the right so that all can enjoy the pathway.